WHO WE ARE

 SWMRT was launched as a citizen volunteer-led initiative in October 2009, and was supported by the Anonymous Indian Charitable Trust (www.taict.org).

-Since its inception, SWMRT has spearheaded several key community-based campaigns that have influenced significant policy decisions.
+Since its inception, SWMRT has spearheaded several key community-based campaigns that have influenced significant policy decisions in Bengaluru, Karnataka and pan India.

-Advocacy for three way waste segregation at source and decentralisation of waste management systems in the city.
+Advocacy for three-way waste segregation at source and decentralisation of waste management systems.

 Advocacy for the establishment of Dry Waste Collection Centres (DWCCs) to retrieve dry waste at ward levels while promoting the inclusion of waste-pickers.
 This has now been recognised by Swachh Bharat as one of the best practices.